c-smile/sciter-js-sdk/samples.sciter/code-linting/README.md

 Linting is the automated checking of your source code for programmatic and stylistic errors.

-In this example, we are linting javascript code using [eslint](https://github.com/eslint/eslint) and eslint requires [Node.js](https://nodejs.dev/) and its package manager `npm` to be installed.
+In this example, we are linting javascript code using [xo](https://github.com/xojs/xo).
+Xo requires [Node.js](https://nodejs.dev/) and its package manager `npm` to be installed.

 ## install linter